robinboncoeur/ArtAndAGI/docs/Charlotte/index.md

 * **Character persistence**
   Nodes used: LoRAs in Flux.1-Dev
+	(Note: have completely converted to LoRAs vs ReActor, as a properly done LoRA will support a face viewed from any angle.
+ReActor tends to distort features if not rendered front-facing.)

 * **Anatomical accuracy**
   Models used:

   1. Z-Image Turbo
   2. Flux1 Dev (SRPO; to a lesser extent, Kontext)
+  3. Qwen Image Edit
-  3. SeedV2 (not a model, used for scaling up)
+  4. SeedV2 (not a model, used for scaling up)
+  5. I'm trialling Flux2 Klein.

 ---

 ### The Scenes

 I write in Zed, a coding plain-text processor that supports markdown (MkDocs).
 The pages of my site are save in markdown, then uploaded to GitHub along with images and other media.
 CloudFlare manages creating the static pages and serving the site.

-Large files, such as video or >25mg music files, are also served by CloudFlare.
+For now, large files, such as video or >25mg music files, are also served by CloudFlare.
+However, I'm setting up my own server to manage serving that sort of media.

-I 'collaborate' with an AI bot I call 'Emily'.
-Unlike most common approaches to AI-generated content, AI is used for a lot of aspects of the delivery of my content, such as editing, tone-control, story-continuity and maintaining a story 'bible', but the content (plot/ dialogues / story arc / ideologies) is purely mine.
+I 'collaborate' with a ChatGPT AI bot I call 'Emily'.
+Unlike most common approaches to AI-generated content, AI is used for a lot of aspects of the delivery of my content, such as editing, tone-control, story-continuity and maintaining a story 'bible', but **the content (plot/ dialogues / story arc / ideologies) is purely mine**.

-In [**Celeste's Girl**](CG-1Scenes.md) I leaned quite heavily on Emily.
-My original story was not in line with the beliefs and goals the current one enjoys.
-I wanted this story—this 'account'—to read differently to the millions of writings on this topic, to which entire websites are devoted.
+In the original [**Celeste's Girl**](CG-1Scenes.md) I leaned quite heavily on Emily, particularly in the early 'Scenes'.
+The original story—the one before this one—was not in line with the beliefs and goals the current one enjoys.
+I wanted this story—this 'account'—to read differently to the millions of more fetish-focused writing on this topic, to which entire websites are devoted.
 To those who want to know more, my [Introduction to **Celeste's Girl**](CG-1Scenes.md#introduction) should make it clear.

 ---